 Holi’s celebration date changes throughout the year, based on the Hindu calendar.
-For 2017, Austin’s Holi Festival will be held on Saturday, March 11.
+For 2019, Austin’s Holi Festival events will be held the weekend of March 22-24.

 Texas Burlesque Fest

 This may be the least family-friendly entry on this list, but it sure is fun for the grownups out there!
 “The Texas Burlesque Festival is a three-day hoedown and showdown celebrating the raucous revival of burlesque, vaudeville and the accompanying et cetera…this weekend overflows with opportunities to refine your bump and grind including parties, a roundtable/brunch, workshops and performances.”
 Tickets are broken out into different aspects of the festival, so whether you want to improve your performance game or just watch some legendary showpeople do their thing, you can find something enticing about this weekend (April 10-11, 2019).
 2019 will see the festival move to a new home, the Rollins Theater at the Long Center.